 How can I find out an organisation’s confidentiality policy?

 Most mental health organisations will have a confidentiality policy.
 You can ask the organisation to show you a copy of the policy.
-If they refuse, and they are a public body, like the NHS, you may be able to get the information under a ‘Freedom of Information’ (FOI) request.
+If they refuse you may be able to get the information under a ‘Freedom of Information’ (FOI) request.
+But only if they are a public body, like the NHS.

 An FOI request is where you ask a public body to give you information.
 Anyone has the right to make a FOI request.
 You can find more information on this here: